dmbarbour/glas/docs/Numbers.md

 # Proposed Representations of Numbers

-The proposed representation for variable-width natural numbers is a bitstring, msb to lsb, with no leading zeroes.

-        0       (empty bitstring)
+## Naturals and Integers

+Basic natural numbers and integers.
+Integers are one's complement of natural numbers.
+There is no negative zero, and values have a rather nice symmetry.

+        42  101010
+        23  10111
+        4   100
+        3   11
+        2   10
         1   1
-        2       10
-        3       11
-        23      10111
-        42      101010

-This encoding has the advantage of being simple, conventional, easily explained and understood.
-It has several disadvantages, too.

-## Integers

-Natural numbers can be transparently extended with negative integers by simply inverting all the bits.
-This corresponds to a one's complement encoding with no leading ones.
-Conveniently, we cannot encode a negative zero, and this gives a complete bijection between bitstrings and integers.
+        0   (empty)
         -1  0
         -2  01
         -3  00
+        -4  011
         -23 01000
         -42 010101

-Alternatively, we could negate only the msb.
-However, I believe the complement is easier to explain and understand.
+In some contexts, if we know we have a positive integer, we could erase the first '1' bit prefix then implicitly add it as needed.
+Saving a bit isn't very important, but it would resist representing invalid numbers.

 ## Rational Numbers

-A lightweight encoding for an exact rational number is perhaps an integer, natural pair where the natural has an implicit '1' prefix.
+A compact encoding for an exact rational number:

+        NZNatural - positive integer but drop the first '1' bit.
         (Integer * NZNatural)

-However, I'm uncertain we'll use this much.
-Might favor floating point.
-Or just use `ratio:(n:Int, d:Nat)`.
+In some contexts, we might favor something closer to 'ratio:(n:Int, d:Nat)'

 ## Floating Point